Ancient Japan in Poetry

 難波人 葦火焚く屋の 煤してあれど おのが妻こそ 常めづらしき

-Though our humble home fills with soot from reed fires burning through Naniwa nights, my wife remains forever wondrous to me.
+Though our humble home grows black with smoke from burning reeds, my wife remains ever wondrous to me.

 Anonymous Nara period · ca. 750